BipulRaman/AboutBihar/docs/index.md

 ---
 title : Namaste🙏
 _description : Welcome to the website!
 Come and explore about Bihar.
 The culture, Festivals, Foods, History and much more.
-_keywords : "Index, Home"
+_keywords : Index, Home
-_author: "Bipul Raman"
+_author: Bipul Raman
-_modified : "27th May 2022"
+_modified : May 27, 2022
 ---